-•Last 2 weeks of May (excellent steelhead, average king salmon & bottom fish).
+•… May (excellent steelhead, average king salmon & bottom fish).

-•First week of June (good king salmon & bottom fish, average steelhead).
+•…First of June (good king salmon & bottom fish, average steelhead).

-•Last 3 weeks of June (excellent king salmon & bottom fish, trout & sockeye in streams).
+•…Last 3 weeks of June (excellent king salmon & bottom fish, trout & sockeye in streams)

 All five salmon species, Rainbow Trout, Steelhead, Halibut, Lingcod, multiple bottom fish species.